COVID-19 General Information

 It is the measurement of how much a vaccine lowers the risk of an outcome.
 For example, for the Johnson & Johnson clinical trials in the U.S., the risk of moderate to severe COVID-19 was 72% lower in participants who were vaccinated compared to those who received the placebo.

 Generally, it can take a few weeks for a vaccine to provide you with immunity once you receive it.
-If you received the Moderna and Pfizer, both doses are needed to get the maximum protection.
+If you received the Moderna, Pfizer or Novavax, both doses are needed to get the maximum protection.
 You should take the same precautions you did before vaccination including wearing masks and practicing distancing to protect themselves and others.